 - Family-based immigrant visa applicants with approved I-130 petitions: The following bans are in place, in addition to other policy changes enacted by the administration to restrict eligibility for visas:

-- The April 22 Presidential Proclamation bans, until June 22, 2020 at least, entry on immigrant visas for relatives of lawful permanent residents and parents, adult children, or siblings of U.S. citizens who did not have a valid visa as of April 23, 2020.
+- The April 22 Presidential Proclamation and its extension ban, until December 31, 2020 at least, entry on immigrant visas for relatives of lawful permanent residents and parents, adult children, or siblings of U.S. citizens who did not have a valid visa as of April 23, 2020.
+As of June 22, 2020, the Proclamation exempts children who would age out of eligibility for a visa because of the ban.

 - The Muslim ban and its expansion indefinitely ban the entry on immigrant visas for certain nationals from Muslim-majority and African countries.